garylirocks/quickrefs/azure-active-directory.markdown

   - Groups **synced from on-premises Active Directory** can be managed only in on-premises Active Directory.
   - Other group types such as **distribution lists** and **mail-enabled security groups** are managed only in Exchange admin center or Microsoft 365 admin center.

-- There is a flag determining whether a group can be assigned Azure AD Roles
+- There is a flag determining whether a group can be assigned "Azure AD Roles"

 ## Workload identities